sarahbaker/www.bakertunes.com/_posts/2016-12-04-evening-soiree.md

 Afterwards, over cheese and wine, there was plenty of opportunity to chat about pieces and learning experiences with ideas shared in an open and natural way.

-So, as I closed the door when the last person left, I really happy last night, feeling good about providing this opportunity which seemed to be such a positive one, and looking forward to the next.
+So, as I closed the door when the last person left, I felt really happy last night, feeling good about providing this opportunity which seemed to be such a positive one, and looking forward to the next.